hazymorning/origami/README.md

 # ◪ Origami

-A chill Home Assistant theme, and a dashboard built mostly with `paper-buttons-row`, which is endlessly customizable.
-Well, it needs to be customized if you want to use it, since every home is different.
+A chill Home Assistant theme, and a dashboard built mostly with `paper-buttons-row`.

 | Dark | Light |
 | --- | --- |